probmods/probmods2/chapters/appendix-js-basics.md

 print( myArray.indexOf("my") )
 ~~~~

 A list of all the properties of arrays can be found [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/of).
 Use caution with these.
 Not all JavaScript methods are supported on arrays in WebPPL.
 Some of these JavaScript methods will have their own WebPPL version.
 A list of the WebPPL functions for arrays can be found [here](http://docs.webppl.org/en/master/functions/arrays.html).

-In addition, the WebPPL language has available a JavaScript library useful for data munging, called Underscore.
+In addition, the WebPPL language has available a JavaScript library useful for dealing with arrays and objects, called Underscore.
 Underscore functions can be accessed using the `_.` prefix.
 A full list of functions available from Underscore can be found [here](http://underscorejs.org/).
-Note: underscore librarys that take functions (called predicates in underscore) as arguments are not available in WebPPL (e.g., `_.map`, `_.filter`, ...).
+Note: underscore functions that take others functions (called predicates in underscore) as arguments are not available in WebPPL (e.g., `_.map`, `_.filter`, ...).

 Here is one example, for reshaping arrays: